Support Athens by Locals!

 Locals head here for a relaxed morning walk or in the evening to catch a movie in the open-air Cine Aegli.

-Take a stroll in the peaceful flourished garden and discover its history through the building and antiquities that lie in its premises.
+Stroll in the peaceful, flourished garden and discover its history through the buildings and antiquities on its premises.

 Commissioned in 1838 by Queen Amalia, wife of King Otto, the National Garden of Athens was initially named the “Royal Garden” or “The Garden of Amalia.”

-It is said that Her Majesty was spending at least three hours daily in the garden and she planted herself the imposing palm trees that today are 25 meters long.
+It is said that Her Majesty spent at least three hours daily in the garden and planted the imposing palm trees that are 25 meters long today.

-The German agronomist Friedrich Schmidt was appointed for the design of the garden and he imported 500 species of plants and various animals such as peacocks, ducks, and turtles.
+The German agronomist Friedrich Schmidt was appointed to design the garden, and he imported 500 species of plants and various animals, such as peacocks, ducks, and turtles.

-Even though many of the plants didn’t survive in the Meditteranean climate, the garden is until nowadays home to 519 species and plant varieties.
+Even though many plants didn’t survive in the Meditteranean climate, the garden is now home to 519 species and plant varieties.

 The King and the Queen had their own private space in the upper garden and allowed the entrance to the public only in specific hours.

-However, since the 1920s the garden is open to the public from sunrise to sunset.
+However, since the 1920s, the garden has been open to the public from sunrise to sunset.

 Upon his death, the deposed King Constantine I, the father of King Alexander, returned to Greece.